ikreymer/pywb-webrecorder/README.md

 -----------

 To start, simply install with `pip install -r requirements.txt` under a Python 2.7.x environment.

 Then, run `python pywb-webrecorder.py`

-The `pywb-webrecorder.py` script will start an instance of pywb, warcprox and timed cdx index updater.

-pywb will be running on port 8080 and warcprox on port 9001 by default.
+The `pywb-webrecorder.py` script will start an instance of pywb, warcprox and timed cdx index updater. pywb will be running on port 8080 and warcprox on port 9001 by default.

-warcprox will store warcs that it is recording (one at a time) into the **./recording/** dir.
-Once done, warcs will be moved to the **./done/** dir
+warcprox will store each WARC that is being written to (one at a time) into the **./recording/** directory.
+Once completed (or on shutdown), WARCs will be moved to the **./done/** directory.

 (All settings can be adjusted in [config.yaml](https://github.com/ikreymer/pywb-webrecorder/blob/master/config.yaml))

-The pywb web app running on port 8080 will have the following endpoints available
+The pywb web app running on port 8080 will have the following endpoints available:

 *  **/live/*url*** -- Fetch a live version of *url* (same as `live-rewrite-server` in pywb)